Environment and agriculture research projects

 Nova Scotia wine mapping tool

-Thirty years since the granting of the first winery license, the Nova Scotia Wine industry has achieved a significant profile for wine quality and economic, cultural and lifestyle benefits for the province.
+Thirty years since the granting of the first winery license, the Nova Scotia Wine industry has achieved a significant profile.
+Growth in this sector and improved wine quality has led to economic, cultural and lifestyle benefits for the province.

 The EATLab is creating a geo-database containing a variety of observed and forecasted information.
 Using a web-based software application, grape growers and wineries will have easy access to this information from a browser in graphical (maps) and textual formats.

 Agriculture bio-resource suitability model

 Global pressure for environmentally friendly and renewable products is driving demand for bio-products and creating a new economic engine considered the "bio-economy."
 As a result, the province of Nova Scotia has been looking to invest in bio-product development to help to grow the province's economy.
 EATLab is using spatial data on agricultural land use, feedstock locations, infrastructure and climate data to unlock the potential of the region as a viable location for bio-resource production.

 The overall goal is to build an online GIS web based application for field staff, potential growers, and potential investors in the bio-resource sector.
 Users will be able to understand the feedstock potential and site locations around the high-potential areas for dedicated biomass crop production.